glycerine/b3/README.md

 * Notes:

-With no arguments, we assume that `b3 *` was requested.
+With no arguments, we assume scan the current directory.

 Paths are returned in sorted order.